Configuration File

 string

-The range of TypeScript versions to test against.
+The TypeScript version or range of versions to test against.

 The following can be specified:

-"*", uses the locally installed TypeScript if available, otherwise falls back to the latest version of TypeScript,- minor releases, like
+"*", uses the locally installed TypeScript if available, otherwise falls back to the latest version- a minor release, like

 To specify multiple versions, provide a single string with versions separated by ||: